Jordan Travel Guide

 Amman

-Amman, Jordans’s capital, where you will likely fly into, makes a great base for a few days before heading to Petra.
-One of the world’s oldest continuously inhabited cities, it’s cosmopolitan, safe, offers insights to Jordanian culture, and has some cool sites of its own.
+Amman, Jordans’s capital, where you will most likely fly into, makes a great base to stay for a few days before heading to Petra.
+One of the world’s oldest continuously inhabited cities, Amman is cosmopolitan, safe, offers insights to Jordanian culture, and has some cool sites of its own.

-As most of them are downtown, they’re walkable, or a short taxi ride away.
-One of the top sites is the 2nd century Roman theater (below) that’s in such great shape, it’s still used today.
+As most of the sites are downtown, they are walkable, or a short taxi ride away.
+One of the top sites is the 2nd century Roman theater (below) that’s in such fantastic shape, it’s still used today.

-The Citadal on the hill is another top site.
+The Citadal on the hill is another popular site in Amman.
 Once the capital of the kingdom of Ammon, you can see the ruins of an ancient Roman temple dedicated to Hercules, an 8th century palace dating back to the Umayyad Caliphate, and an archeological museum.
 It also offers a great view of Amman as it overlooks the modern city.

-There’s also lively Rainbow Street, full of cafes, sheesha tea houses, shops, and antique stores, a fun area to explore and learn more about Jordanian culture.
+There’s also lively Rainbow Street, full of cafes, sheesha tea houses, shops, and antique stores.
+It’s a fun area to explore and experience Jordanian culture.

 And while you’re wandering downtown, you’ll see firsthand the variety of amazing street art on the city walls.